How to cook Ravioli/Tagliatelle/Spaghetti

 Instructions: Boil water in a big enough pot and generously salt it (a good 1 tablespoon per 15 pieces).
-Ensure the water in on a gentle boil and toss in the pasta gently, straight from the refrigerator or freezer and cook until it floats plus a minute more to until it's al dente (usually 3-5 minutes, depends on how much the pasta has dried out).
-For tagliatelle, gently use a fork to unravel the nests when they hit the hot water.
+Ensure the water in on a gentle boil and toss in the pasta gently, straight from the refrigerator or freezer and cook for 3-5 mins or until al dente, depends on how much the pasta has dried out.
+For tagliatelle/spaghetti, gently use a fork to unravel the nests when they hit the hot water.
 Always check the edges of the pasta to see if it’s cooked before fishing them out on to your plate (and then top with butter and cheese) or in your pan if tossing it with a sauce.
 Do not overcook!!!
 If tossing with sauce, then cook up 90% done in the water and balance 10% finish off with the sauce and pasta water to emulsify and perfectly marry the pasta and the sauce.

 How to cook Gnocchi